 The Bottle House

 Near Alexander Nevsky, this house is a work of art and a huge point of pride for Ganja residents.
 It’s also a touching memorial.
-The artists, Ibrahim Jaffarov, decorated the house with nearly 50,000 glass bottles.
+The artist, Ibrahim Jaffarov, decorated the house with nearly 50,000 glass bottles.
 Under the eaves of the house, he included a portrait of his brother Yussif, a Red Army soldier who never returned from World War II:

 Yusif never returned from WWII.
 He didn’t die as the family received a mysterious letter from him in 1957 but have received no word since.
 The prominently painted word ‘Zhdem’ means ‘we wait for you’.